Domain Rules & Business Invariants

 - Templates are bounded to 20 rows, 20 columns, and 50 distinct area names

-Example Violation:
+Example violation:

 a ba a <- "a" forms an L-shape, not a rectangle: REJECTEDRationale: CSS Grid grid-template-areas requires rectangular regions.
-Validating at the domain level prevents
+Validating at the domain level prevents invalid layouts from reaching storage or the frontend.

-Section titled “Rule 8: Tag Name Validation”Rule: Tag and tag group names must be non-empty, at most 100 Unicode scalar values, and must not have leading or trailing whitespace.
+Section titled “Rule 15: Tag Name Validation”Rule: Tag and tag group names must be non-empty, at most 100 Unicode scalar values, and must not have leading or trailing whitespace.

 Enforcement: Tag::new() and TagGroup::new() both validate via validate_label_name() before construction.